pgorod/pgorod.github.io/_posts/2017-06-24-Git-rebase-atomic.md

 __"But I just want it to let me do a simple PR!
 I don't have time to learn all that..."__

 Ok, so here's a nice little atomic procedure for you.
-Atomic doesn't mean it explodes (hopefully), it means it's self-contained, does it's job without any previous set up, and leaves no local traces behind it.
+Atomic doesn't mean it explodes (hopefully), it means it's self-contained, does its job without any previous set up, and leaves no local traces behind it.
 It's fire and forget.

 What this does is create a new directory, start a local clone, set everything up, bring a branch on your forked repo up to date with the origin repo, and delete everything local in the end.
 After that, you can easily and safely do your PR.